Table of contents

 RPV is often confused with Average Order Value (AOV).
 In short, AOV focuses on the average value of each unique conversion whilst RPV measures the average revenue of each website visitor.

-RPV is a critical key performance indicator (KPI) for eCommerce brands and should be measured alongside other key metrics such as Conversion Rate, AOV, Cost Per Acquisition, and Cart Abandonment Rates (amongst others).
+RPV is a critical key performance indicator (KPI) for eCommerce brands.
+It should be measured alongside other key metrics such as Conversion Rate, AOV, Cost Per Acquisition, and Cart Abandonment Rates (amongst others).
 For example, a 50% sale on a key product line will likely see your Conversion Rates and Total Order numbers increase but your RPV and margins will see a big dip.
 Of course, this is not to say “don’t run sales” but these metrics should never be reviewed in isolation as this could lead to incorrect conclusions being made about the company’s performance.

 How is it calculated?

 RPV is calculated by dividing total revenue by visitors over a given time period.
-This can be measured at any time interval whether this be daily, weekly, monthly, quarterly, yearly or for specific time periods (such as sales periods) where you want to isolate the data for more in-depth analysis.
+This can be measured at any time interval, whether this be daily, weekly, monthly, quarterly, yearly or for specific time periods (such as sales periods) where you want to isolate the data for more in-depth analysis.

 Revenue Per Visitor (RPV) = Total Revenue / Total Visitors